Job Title: Housing Specialist

 - Knowledge of basic office procedures such as filing.

 Physical Effort and Working Conditions

 The incumbent typically performs work in an office environment.
 The employee must be physically able to operate a variety of office machines; must be able to move or carry objects or materials weighing up to 10 pounds; and must be able to walk stoop, bend or stand for moderate periods of time.

 The incumbent must hold a valid state driver’s license; pass federal, state, and local criminal investigation clearances, and pass a drug screening test administered by the Commission or its designated provider.
 Fluency in a second language (e.g. Spanish, Vietnamese) is desirable but not required.

-Associates degree and three (3) to five (5) years of full-time experience working in subsidized rental property management or related field is required.
-Bachelors’ degree and Housing Choice Voucher (HCV) program experience is preferred.
-Work experience which includes responsibility for a diverse customer population while offering a high-level of customer satisfaction is required.
-Work experience which includes responsibility for the management of documents, records or files associated with stringent or complex requirements (such as compliance with government regulations or federal legislation) is required.
-Housing Choice Voucher experience is preferred.
-HCV Certification encompassing the areas of occupancy, rent calculation, and/or eligibility is highly desirable.
+An Associates' Degree from an accredited college or university and two (2) years of full-time experience working in subsidized rental property management or a related field is preferred.
+Housing Choice Voucher Program (HCVP) experience is preferred.
+Experience working with a diverse customer population while offering a high-level of customer satisfaction is required.
+Work experience which includes responsibility for the management of documents, records or files associated with stringent or complex requirements, such as compliance with government regulations or federal legislation associated with the determination of program eligibility is required.
+CSO-HCV, CSSO-HCV, HCVEIR, HCVOEIR, HCV Specialist Certification or other HCV certifications are highly desirable.